Typhoon Hagibis makes landfall in Japan | DW | 12.10.2019

 The Japan Meteorological Agency (JMA) warned of dangerously heavy rainfall in Tokyo and surrounding prefectures, including Gunma, Saitama and Kanagawa.

-"Be ready for rainfall of the kind that you have never experienced," said meteorological agency official Yasushi Kajihara, adding that parts of the country usually safe from typhoons may prove vulnerable this time.
+"Be ready for rainfall of the kind that you have never experienced," said meteorological agency official Yasushi Kajihara, adding that parts of the country usually safe from typhoons might prove vulnerable this time.

 "Take all measures necessary to save your life," he said.